 Many Kentuckians with HIV do not get tested before they become sick.
-As of June 30, 2017, there were 10,244 cumulative HIV infections diagnosed among Kentuckians, of whom 63% had progressed to AIDS by that date.
-Of the AIDS cases diagnosed in the last 10.5 years, 24% of the 3,600 were unaware of their HIV infection until 30 days or less before their AIDS diagnosis (meaning many of them had been infected, and infectious, for 10 or more years before ever testing).
+As of June 30, 2017, 10,244 HIV infections had been diagnosed among Kentuckians and 63 percent of those cases had progressed to AIDS.
+Of the 3,600 AIDS cases diagnosed in the last 10 years, 24 percent were unaware of their HIV infection until 30 days or fewer before their AIDS diagnosis.
+This means many had been infected and infectious for 10 or more years before ever testing.

-CDC recommends that HIV screening be a default part of routine clinical care in all health care settings with the patient having the right to opt-out.
+CDC recommends HIV screening be part of routine clinical care in all health care settings with the patient having the right to opt-out.

 Kentucky HIV/AIDS Prevention Resources

 Kentucky offers a wealth of resource partners in HIV prevention.
-The links below provide some insight to the vast range of prevention opportunities around the Commonwealth.
+The links below provide some information on the vast range of prevention opportunities around the commonwealth.

 Basics on HIV Prevention